2011 EO40: Relationship to the Chelyabinsk superbolide

 Recent calculations indicate that this object is a plausible candidate to be the parent body of the Chelyabinsk superbolide, since its orbit is very similar to the computed, pre-impact path of the Chelyabinsk meteoroid.
 It has relatively frequent close encounters with Venus, the Earth–Moon system, and Mars.
 It had a close encounter with Earth on 28 January 2011 at 0.0953 AU, and it will have a nominal Earth approach on 23 September 2025 at about 0.06 AU.
 Asteroid experiences close approaches to the Earth–Moon system following a rather regular pattern, every 17 years approximately due to the combined action of multiple secular resonances.

 Visibility

-Future opposition windows are: 7 June 2016 at magnitude 24.5, and 28 May 2018 at magnitude 24.6.
-The best observation window will be on 2–23 September 2025.
-Depending on the Earth approach distance (0.04–0.12 AU), it should be brighter than magnitude 19.
+had opposition windows on 7 June 2016 at magnitude 24.5, and 28 May 2018 at magnitude 24.6 but was not observed during either opposition.
+The asteroid was recovered on 15 August 2025 by Pan-STARRS.
+The best observation window was on 2–23 September 2025.
+Depending on the Earth approach distance (0.04–0.12 AU), it should have been brighter than magnitude 19.